Typhoon Toraji (2024): Highest Tropical Cyclone Wind Signal

 PAGASA warned of intense to torrential rains in the Cordillera Administrative Region and Cagayan Valley.
 It also issued Tropical Cyclone Wind Signal No. 1 for the rest of Cagayan, including the Babuyan Islands, Apayao, Abra, Ilocos Norte, Ilocos Sur, the rest of Pangasinan, La Union, the rest of Benguet, the rest of Aurora, Tarlac, the northern and central portions of Zambales, the rest of Nueva Ecija, Pampanga, Bulacan, Metro Manila, Rizal, the eastern portion of Laguna, the eastern portion of Quezon (including Polillo Islands), Camarines Norte, Camarines Sur, Catanduanes, and Albay.
 Signal No. 2 was upgraded for the northern portion of Aurora, Isabela, Quirino, the southern portion of mainland Cagayan, Nueva Vizcaya, the southern portion of Apayao, Abra, Kalinga, Mountain Province, Ifugao, Benguet, the northern portion of Nueva Ecija, the southern portion of Ilocos Sur, La Union, and the northeastern portion of Pangasinan.
 After Toraji intensified into a severe tropical storm, PAGASA raised Signal No. 3 for the southeastern portion of Isabela and the northern portion of Aurora, indicating an expected wind speed of 89–117 km/h within the next 18 hours.
 On November 11, the entirety of Kalinga, Mountain Province, the central and southern portion of Abra, Isabela, the northernmost portion of Aurora, northern and central portions of Ilocos Sur, and the northern portion of Ifugao, were upgraded to Signal No. 4, showing an expectation of winds of 89–117 km/h.
 A gale warning was also issued for the coasts of eastern and northern Luzon.

-With the storm approaching the northern Philippines, evacuation orders were issued for residents in 2,500 villages affecting at least 8,000 people.
+With the storm approaching the northern Philippines, evacuation orders were issued for 2,500 villages affecting at least 8,000 people.
 A red alert warning was issued for Aurora.
 Classes were suspended in various areas due to the effects of the storm.
 DILG Secretary Jonvic Remulla ordered all local government units threatened by Toraji to implement mandatory evacuations.
 The La Union Provincial Disaster Risk Reduction and Management Office began deploying some of the 16 teams prepared for the storm, while President Bongbong Marcos instructed the DPWH and DOTr to assist in positioning trucks and machinery from their private partners in areas along the path of Toraji.
 The Magat, Ambuklao and Binga Dams opened spillways as a precaution.
 An alarm was raised in Tuguegarao after water levels along the Cagayan River rose due to heavy rainfall.
 The Metropolitan Manila Development Authority suspended number coding in Metro Manila as well as the Pasig River Ferry Service on November 11.
 A total of 32,000 people were evacuated due to the storm.
 At least 5,220 people were evacuated in Isabela, while 5,244 others were evacuated in Aurora, and 482 in Nueva Vizcaya Around 40,000 people were evacuated in Cagayan.
 The Philippine Coast Guard's branches in the Ilocos Region and Cagayan Valley were placed on alert.